Toy Breed and Small Breed Dogs

 Due to their smaller, crowded mouths, dental health issues are more common in small breed and toy breed dogs.
 Approximately 53% of small breed and toy breed dogs ages 8 to 15 years old have dental calculus (tartar) present, and about 18% have periodontal disease.* Our unique kibble design can help to naturally clean teeth, reducing the buildup of plaque and tartar around teeth.

 As in smaller breeds, the nutritional needs of large breed dogs change with age.
 So, it also is important to feed large breed dogs according to their correct life stage.
 Large breed puppies finish growing at an older age and need controlled growth to prevent growth abnormalities.

 Because of their unique growth rates, it is critical that young adult large breed dogs between 6 months and 2 years old get the balanced nutrition they need for growth without excess calories.
-NATURAL CHOICE® Large Breed Young Adult Formula is ideal for providing the optimal nutrition and calories for this life stage.
+NUTRO® Large Breed Young Adult Formula is ideal for providing the optimal nutrition and calories for this life stage.

 Ideal levels of protein and fat help balance growth in puppies and help maintain an ideal weight in young adult and adult dogs.
 Quality, natural proteins help with lean muscle development, and promote healthy digestion.
 Plus, controlled feeding with appropriate calcium and phosphorus levels will help support optimal bone strength and growth in large breed puppies.

 Special attention needs to be paid to the joints of larger breed dogs due to large dogs’ size and the amount of stress they put on their joints.
 Naturally sourced glucosamine and chondroitin, natural sources of omega-3 fatty acids, and the antioxidants vitamin E, zinc and manganese all help to nourish healthy cartilage and connective tissue.